rancher/quickstart/README.md

 # Quickstart examples for Rancher

-Quikly stand up an HA-style Rancher management server in your infrastructure provider of choice.
+Quickly stand up an HA-style Rancher management server in your infrastructure provider of choice.

 Intended for experimentation/evaluation ONLY.